 By integrating a variety of regulator-, element-, and nucleotide-level features, we propose an entropy-based scoring frame, RADAR, to investigate the impact of somatic and germline variants.
 The variant prioritization framework of RADAR contains two parts.
 First, by incorporating eCLIP, Bind-n-Seq, shRNA RNA-seq experiments with conservation and structural features, we built a pre-defined data context to quantify the baseline variant impact score.
 This approach is suitable for multiple-disease analysis or cases where no other prior information can be used.
 We applied this RADAR baseline score to HGMD pathological variants and highlighted many candidates that cannot be highlighted by other methods.
 Besides, our RADAR framework provided detailed explanations of the underlying disease-causing mechanism (Fig. 5).
 In addition to the baseline score, RADAR also allows user-specific inputs such as prior knowledge, patient expression and mutation profiles for a re-weighting process to highlight relevant variants in a disease-specific manner.
 As an example, we applied the RADAR disease-specific scores to variants from several cancer types and showed that RADAR could identify relevant variants in key cancer-associated genes (Fig. 6).

+It is important to note that as compared to ChIP-Seq experiments which generate peaks with up to kbp resolution, eCLIP experiments provide higher resolution functional site annotation (even single nucleotide resolution).
+Such accurate and compact annotation can greatly improve our variant function interpretations.
+We also want to mention that most of the current eCLIP peak calling approaches call peaks on the annotated transcribed regions.
+With the development of computational approached for eCLIP peak calling, we hope that the size of our annotated RBP regulome can be further expanded.

 Conclusions

 In summary, we have shown that RADAR is a useful tool for annotating and prioritizing post-transcriptional regulome for RBPs, which has not been covered by most of the current variant impact interpretation tools.
 Our method provides additional layers of information to the current gene regulomes.
 Importantly, the RADAR scoring scheme can be used in conjunction with existing transcriptional-level variant impact evaluation tools, such as FunSeq [23, 24], to quantify variant impacts.
 Given the fast-expanding collection of RBP binding profiles from additional cell types, we envision that our RADAR framework can better tackle the functional consequence of mutations from both somatic and germline genomes.